Labiaplasty FAQs – What are Normal Genitals & Vagina?

-At Labiaplasty Specialist by Dr Turner, the majority of women who come to talk about their genitals are concerned with having a “too large” inner labia.
+Dr Turner says the majority of women who come to talk about their genitals are concerned with having a “too large” inner labia.
 It is very common to see cases where the inner labia are larger than the outer labia.
 In other words, the inner lips of the genitals hang out beyond the outer labia.
 During puberty, many women find that the inner labia, also known as the labia minora, grow beyond the outer labia and protrude outward.
 It’s also very common to see a change in your genitalia after childbirth or simply as you age.
 Women often get a labiaplasty to create a “cleaner” or “tucked in” look that removes the excess skin from the inner labia.

 In terms of what is normal, it is estimated that around one in three women have labia that are considered to be oversized.
 The vast majority of the time, it’s all about aesthetics and personal preferences.
 There isn’t one standard appearance when it comes to the vagina or labia.
 There are situations, however, where large labia can become a medical concern.
 Since your labia is very delicate, it can be easily irritated.
 Women with large labia may find that they can’t wear fitted clothes or do intense exercise without discomfort.
 In fact, many women may find that they are actually covered for a labiaplasty by their health insurance provider in such cases.

 Large or Saggy Labia is totally normal